WHAT IS KEY LEADER?

 Key Leader programs focus on the five Key Leader principles: Personal Integrity, Personal Growth, Respect, Building Community, and Pursuit of Excellence.
 Students learn to follow Robert Greenleaf’s servant leadership model.

-WHICH ADULTS WILL BE PRESENT DURING THE WEEKEND?
+ARE ADULTS PRESENT DURING THE WEEKEND?

 A professional Key Leader facilitator will lead the event.
 Our lead facilitators come from backgrounds in education and program facilitation and have successfully completed a training course on the curriculum.
 Each Kiwanis district provides trained adult volunteers to coordinate the logistics and supervise students.
 All adult volunteers and chaperones are required to pass a background check.
 (Learn more about Kiwanis Youth Protection guidelines.)

 HOW MUCH DOES IT COST?